Brainier Editor’s Note: This blog came completely as a surprise to us at Brainier.

 Having worked in training and development for almost the last two decades, I have watched the platforms grow from very basic to very intricate systems meant to manage more than just an assessment, now they truly help manage people.

 - The Cost – We all have budgets to meet and the launch of an LMS can be expensive.
 It’s not always easy to justify the cost of these systems when there are more pressing budget needs in the eyes of the executive team or the board.
 The cost can have several factors.
-Make sure you are getting all of the info up front.
+Make sure you are getting all of the info upfront.
 The cheapest isn’t always the best.
-There are even some free Learning Management Systems you can manage in-house, but don’t forget to factor the man hours it will take to run it, the server you will need to power it, and the lack of resources available to you should there be an issue.
-Depending on your organization size, you may opt for a per-user fee (the more employees you have, the cheaper it gets) or a base all-inclusive package.
+There are even some free Learning Management Systems you can manage in-house, but don’t forget to factor the labor hours it will take to run it, the server you will need to power it, and the lack of resources available to you should there be an issue.
+Depending on your organization’s size, you may opt for a per-user fee (the more employees you have, the cheaper it gets) or a base all-inclusive package.

 - The User Experience – During your vetting process it’s very easy to get caught up in the details from an admin point of view.
 I strongly encourage you to spend the majority of your time on the experience your users will have.
 If the system is great on the back end but clunky for users you will spend a lot of your day explaining and re-explaining the system to your staff.
 Does the system have user feedback and survey results?
 Get a few test users ahead of time to see how your select staff feels self-navigating.
 This system should make your job easier.
 Get their true and real feedback prior to committing.
 If the launch of your new tool is clouded with noise around use of the system, your leadership team will wonder why you selected such a system.
 Don’t forget the “when” and “where” of your learners.
 Will they be looking at learning materials on their iPads or cell phones?
 How does the system look in all formats?